Prince Achileas-Andreas of Greece and Denmark

-Early life
+Early life and education

 Achileas-Andreas was born on 12 August 2000 at Weill Cornell Medical Center in New York City.
 He was christened in a Greek Orthodox ceremony at St. Sophia's Cathedral in London on 7 June 2001.

-He grew up in London from 2004, when his family decided to move to England to stay near his paternal grandparents.
+He grew up in London from 2004 when his family decided to move to the United Kingdom to stay near his paternal grandparents.
 He was educated at Wellington College in Berkshire.
 He moved back to New York when his older brother and sister started university.
+He attended New York University, graduating in 2023.

+Personal life

+On September 28, 2024, Achileas-Andreas served as a groomsman at the wedding of Princess Theodora of Greece and Denmark and Matthew Kumar at the Metropolitan Cathedral in Athens.

+Achileas-Andreas was in a relationship with Isabella Massenet, daughter of Dame Natalie Massenet, until October 2024.

+Οn 20 December 2024, Achileas-Andreas along with other members of the former royal family acquired Greek citizenship, under the surname "de Grèce".

+Career

-Between 2017 and 2019, he made guest appearances on the American television soap opera The Bold and the Beautiful.
-He uses the stage name Achi Miller.
+Between 2017 and 2019, he made recurring appearances on the American television soap opera The Bold and the Beautiful.
+Under the stage name Achi Miller, he had a minor role in the 2023 film No Hard Feelings.